 Beyond the Classroom

 The College of Engineering offers you so much more than just a first-class engineering education.
 As a student, you have access to a wide variety of groups, opportunities, organizations and services that will help make your time on campus memorable and unique.
 For your computing needs, we have a robust Computer-Aided Engineering team, computer labs throughout the engineering campus, and more than 150 software titles to help you do your work!
-We also have outstanding student shop facilities to help you realize virtually any idea you have.
-And, thanks to a $22 million commitment from electrical engineering alumnus David Grainger and The Grainger Foundation, we’re planning a new makerspace that will give you even greater access to tools that will benefit you as students and give you an edge in the job market.
+We also have outstanding student technical education and manufacturing facilities to help you realize virtually any idea you have.
+And, thanks to a $22 million commitment from electrical engineering alumnus David Grainger and The Grainger Foundation, have a fantastic new makerspace that will give you even greater access to tools that will benefit you as students and give you an edge in the job market.

 Various research opportunities will expose you to contemporary technology and information in your field, as well as prepare you for advanced studies in engineering and other fields.
 You can work in a professor’s research group or conduct a research project independently.
 Certain departments also offer honors in engineering research programs, and if you’d like a research experience on your summer break, you can work for 10 weeks on one of our faculty research laboratories, too.